Table of Contents

 Such information filtering will allow you to obtain information and automatically create reports for a specific group.
-Thanks to this, you can easily compare how individual questions were answered by, for example, by people under 20 vs. people over 20 years old, and inserting such statements into the report.
+Thanks to this, you can easily compare how individual questions were answered by, for example, by people under 20 vs. people over 20 years old, and insert such statements into the report.

 Survey analysis using a cross table

-Cross tables were created in order to ensure even more advanced comparison of the collected data, and thus draw new, useful conclusions.
-When you create cross tables, they compare the responses from two different questions or data segments (labels for a respondent), which makes it easy to see how the respondent answered not only one question, but also others.
+Crosstables were created in order to ensure an even more advanced comparison of the collected data, and thus draw new, useful conclusions.
+When you create cross tables, they compare the responses from two different questions or data segments (labels for a respondent), which makes it easy to see how the respondent answered not only one question but also others.
 Data analysis on the basis of cross tables can lead to a number of interesting conclusions, such as, for example, the analysis of the relationship between how specific groups answered specific questions (e.g. only women) or the distinction of characteristics of the responses of specific groups.